MakingBrowserGames/Kaetram/README.md

 # Kaetram

-## - This version is now deprecated and has been moved to the official [Tap Tap Adventure](https://github.com/Tach-Yon/Tap-Tap-Adventure) repository.)
+## - This version is now deprecated and has been moved to the official [Tap Tap Adventure](https://github.com/Tach-Yon/Tap-Tap-Adventure) repository. -